 You have been taught that there is an answer, it's in the back, and don't look!

-Prudent advice for a school setting, but now you are left with the consequence of having to unlearn two things:
+Prudent advice for a school setting, but now you are left with the consequence of having to unlearn the unhealthy mindset of:

-Let's start with neither one nor two but first create a better understanding of what it means to discard knowledge you acquired in the past.
+Let's go step by step and first explore what it means to discard knowledge you acquired in the past.

 How Do You Unlearn What You Know?